The Becraft Guide to Avoiding Deportation

 Cancellation of removal is a form of relief available to certain individuals who have established strong ties to the U.S. Eligibility criteria vary depending on whether the applicant is a lawful permanent resident (LPR) or a non-permanent resident.

-- Must have resided in the U.S. continuously for at least seven years.
+- For Lawful Permanent Residents: Must have been an LPR for at least five years, resided in the U.S. continuously for at least seven years, and must not have been convicted of an aggravated felony.

-- Must prove that removal would cause exceptional and extremely unusual hardship to a qualifying U.S. citizen or LPR family member.
+- For Non-Permanent Residents: Must have been physically present in the U.S. for at least ten years, demonstrate good moral character, and prove that removal would cause exceptional and extremely unusual hardship to a qualifying U.S. citizen or LPR family member.

-6. Adjustment of Status for Avoiding Deportation
+6. Adjustment of Status

 Some individuals facing deportation may be eligible to adjust their status to that of a lawful permanent resident (green card holder).
 This option may be available if: